What Is Certiorari?

 Notable Denials of Certiorari

-Some of the Court’s most controversial decisions came from the cases they refused to hear.
-Here are a few that made waves:
+Some of the Court’s most controversial decisions stemmed from cases they refused to hear, which often left significant legal questions unanswered and public debates unresolved.
+Here are a few notable instances that made waves in the legal community and beyond:

 Bowers v.
 Hardwick (1986)